Types of Aid

-Student employment is awarded through the Federal Work Study program.
-This type of aid provides payment for part-time, on- and off-campus work.
+The Federal Work-Study program is for undergraduate students.
+This type of aid provides payment for part-time, on- and off-campus employment.

 Assistantships are campus-affiliated work placements that provide tuition remission to graduate students.
 Graduate students apply for assistantships each spring for the following academic year, which begins July 1.
-For more information, email Hannah Sutherland.
+For more information, email Graduate Dean’s Office.